 Director of Professional Scouting

-Marshall Johnston is in his eighth season overseeing the Hurricanes’ professional scouting department.
-Johnston has more than 30 years of NHL experience as a general manager, assistant general manager, director of player personnel, scouting combine executive director, head coach, assistant coach and player.
+Marshall Johnston is in his 11th season overseeing the Hurricanes’ professional scouting department.
+Johnston has nearly 35 years of NHL experience as a general manager, assistant general manager, director of player personnel, scouting combine executive director, head coach, assistant coach and player.
 The Hurricanes’ 2006 championship marked the first Stanley Cup title of Johnston’s career.

 Johnston, a native of Birch Hills, Sask., played seven NHL seasons as a defenseman with the Minnesota North Stars and California Golden Seals from 1967-1974.
 After his playing career, he returned to coach his alma mater, the University of Denver, leading the Pioneers to the Western Collegiate Hockey Association title in 1977-78.
 As a player, Johnston captured a National Collegiate Athletic Association title with Denver.